 In Nepal, the CERM is known as ‘mato ko khel’ (play with clay), a term coined by some Nepalese women from Asha Nepal who participated in clay workshops during my fieldwork in Nepal.

-Prior to my PhD, I facilitated creative arts therapy workshops for women with reproductive health issues, such as endometriosis, ovarian cancer, polycystic ovarian syndrome, women undergoing In Vitro Fertilization (IVF) and more in collaboration with councils, hospitals, women’s health organisations, and medical and allied health professionals in Melbourne.
-I have also collaborated with an Australian not-for-profit organisation to co-facilitate art therapy and women’s reproductive health training with sex-trafficked women in Nepal.
-This provided the inspiration for my PhD research and the design of the CERM.
+Prior to my PhD, I facilitated creative arts therapy workshops for women with reproductive health issues, such as endometriosis, ovarian cancer, polycystic ovarian syndrome, women undergoing In Vitro Fertilization (IVF) and more in collaboration with councils, hospitals, women’s health organisations, and medical and allied health professionals in Melbourne, Australia.
+I have also worked on an art therapy and women’s reproductive health project with sex trafficked women in Nepal with Art2Healing, which provided the inspiration for my PhD research and the design of the CERM.

 In 2022, the CERM will be the subject of an upcoming book.
 Following this, due to the risks of using the CERM (i.e., clay and photography), I am also developing a training manual and training package with my former research assistant in Nepal.